OpenGVLab/InternVL/README.md

 # <img width="60" alt="image" src="https://github.com/OpenGVLab/InternVL/assets/8529570/5aa4cda8-b453-40a0-9336-17012b430ae8"> InternVL: Scaling up Vision Foundation Models and Aligning for Generic Visual-Linguistic Tasks —— An Open-Source Alternative to ViT-22B

-## Release
+## News🚀🚀🚀

-- `2024/01/27`: We release 448 resolution model and achieve 76.6 on MMBench dev, see [here](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat#-evaluation-chinese-models).
+- `2024/01/27`: We release 448 resolution model, achieving 76.6 on MMBench dev, see [here](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat#-evaluation-chinese-models).
-- `2024/01/24`: InternVL-Chat-V1.1 is released, it supports Chinese and OCR, see [here](https://huggingface.co/OpenGVLab/InternVL-Chat-Chinese-V1.1) or try our [demo](https://internvl.opengvlab.com/).
+- `2024/01/24`: InternVL-Chat-V1.1 is released, it supports Chinese and has stronger OCR capability, see [here](https://huggingface.co/OpenGVLab/InternVL-Chat-Chinese-V1.1) or try our [demo](https://internvl.opengvlab.com/).
 - `2024/01/16`: We release our [customized mmcv/mmsegmentation/mmdetection code](https://github.com/OpenGVLab/InternVL-MMDetSeg), integrated with DeepSpeed, which can be used for training large-scale object detection and semantic segmentation models.

 ## What is InternVL?